straytachyon/Ad-block-script-for-dnsmasq/README.md

-# Ad block script for Dnsmasq
+# Ad block script for dnsmasq
 A script to generate dnsmasq conf files to block ad and trackers

 Install Dnsmasq using the following two commands: